thosgood/this-weeks-finds/markdown/51-100/week098.md

 string theory on *flat* spacetime and extrapolating them drastically to the regime in which string theory approximates general relativity.
 One typically uses ideas from supersymmetry to justify such extrapolations;
-however, these ideas only seem to apply to \"extremal black holes\", having the maximum possible charge for a black hole of a given mass and angular momentum.
+however, these ideas only seem to apply to "extremal black holes", having the maximum possible charge for a black hole of a given mass and angular momentum.
 Realistic black holes are far from extremal.
 In short, while exciting, these calculations still need to be taken with a grain